fatih/starhook/README.md

 Please run 'starhook sync' to download and sync your repositories.
 ```

+The token is only needed once and is saved into your operating systems secure storage service (keychain, keyring, etc..).
 Now, let's clone the repositories  with the `--dry-run` flag to see what is `starhook` planning to do:

 ```
 $ starhook sync --dry-run